Van life: how to live in a van and save money

 Using a couple of sizeable containers, Ken used the campus' fountains to save money on water.

-To keep clean, he bought a campus gym membership for just $68 a year, giving him access to toilets, showers, and of course, gym equipment.
+To keep clean, he bought a campus gym membership for just $68 a year.
+This gave him access to toilets, showers and, of course, gym equipment.

 As for meals, Ken only needed to spend $30 to get his hands on a year's worth of iso-butane cooking fuel.
-This meant that he could prepare all of his own meals from scratch, rather than having to rely on takeaways or eating out at restaurants.
+This meant he could prepare his meals from scratch, rather than relying on takeaways or eating out at restaurants.

 Cooking your own food will save you tons of money, too.

-In fact, even once he'd accounted for his car insurance ($46, or £32, a month), mobile phone contract ($37, or £26, a month) and parking permit ($182, or £130, a year), Ken still reckons that conventional accommodation would have cost several thousands of dollars more – as this table demonstrates:
+Even after accounting for his car insurance ($46, or £38, a month), mobile phone contract ($37, or £31, a month) and parking permit ($182, or £151, a year), Ken still reckons that conventional accommodation would have cost several thousands of dollars more – as this table shows:

 |Accommodation type||Rent per month||Food per month||Car costs per month||Other costs per month||Total per month|

-NOTE: All figures are minimum estimates, and were provided by Ken Ilgunas before we converted them into GBP.
-Conversions were accurate at the time of writing.
+NOTE: All figures are minimum estimates, provided by Ken Ilgunas.
+We converted them into GBP.
+Conversions were accurate at the time of updating.

-It's all well and good as a money saving exercise, but what use is living in a van if the cost to your well-being and personal life outweighs the financial gains?
+It's all well and good as a money-saving exercise, but what use is van life if the cost to your wellbeing outweighs the financial gains?

-When we asked Ken what the biggest thing he missed about ‘normal' living was, his answer caught us by surprise.
+When we asked Ken what he missed most about 'normal' living, his answer caught us by surprise.

 I must say I missed very little.